supahmonke/supahmonke/README.md

 ### Hi, I'm Alex!

-# I'm a 18 year old student at TREDU studying as a programmer
+# I'm a 19 year old student at TREDU studying as a programmer
-- **Pronouns:** He/Them
 - **What I Know?:** a buntch of things from various Code languages to some game engines tho im not an expert i can always keep learning
 - **What are my hobbies?:** I play Video and RP games i also sometimes do my own projects